samvera/hyrax/CONTAINERS.md

 ```

 The solution that appears to work is to `docker-compose down --volumes`; This will tear down the docker instance, and remove the volumes.
 You can then run `docker-compose up` to get back to work.  _**Note:** the `--volumes` switch will remove all custom data._

+#### Errors building the Docker image

+If you encounter errors running `docker-compose build`, try running `bundle update` in `./hyrax` as well as within `./hyrax/.dassie`.
+That can help clear up the problem of a failure to build a particular gem.

+#### Containers do not all start

+If any of the services fail to start on `docker-compose up`, try clearing out any `Gemfile.lock` files that might exist in `./hyrax` or `./hyrax/.dassie` and run `docker-compose build` again, then `docker-compose up` again.

 <!-- NOTE: This title is referenced in the top-level documentation/developing-your-hyrax-based-app.md.
 Keep that in mind if you change it. -->
 ## Docker Image for Hyrax-based Applications